k3dz0r/docs-backup/providers-offers.md

 }
 ```

-You can learn more about these fields in the [offers add-slot](/developers/cli_commands/offers/slots/add-slot) command.
-Note that this command may be used to create additional slots, but the initial slot must be created using Provider Tools as per this guide.
+You can learn more about these fields in the description of the [`offers add-slot`](/developers/cli_commands/offers/slots/add-slot) command.
 Modify these fields as necessary.
-This is your offer, and only you know what compute configuration your solution or data will need to run, as well as the [pricing terms](/developers/fundamentals/orders#cost-and-pricing).
+Since this is your offer, only you know the [pricing terms](/developers/fundamentals/orders#cost-and-pricing) and compute configuration your solution or data needs to run.

-As an example, this is what they look like in the Marketplace:
+To get an example, check existing offers via the Marketplace GUI:

 <img src={require('./../images/cli_guides_providers_offers_4.png').default} width="auto" height="auto"/>

-And in SPCTL (on blockchain), using the [offers get-slot](/developers/cli_commands/offers/slots/get-slot) command:
+Or via CLI using the SPCTL [offers get-slot](/developers/cli_commands/offers/slots/get-slot) command:

 ```
 ./spctl offers get-slot value --offer 8 --slot 4